• Skip to content

 Meadows of Dan in Patrick County, a rural Virginia county with little light pollution, is perfect for stargazing.
 Try Fairy Stone State Park’s campgrounds, cabins, yurts, and lodges and step just outside and enjoy the dark skies.

 Meadows of Dan is home to Primland Resort, a LEED-certified luxury boutique resort set on 12,000 acres of the pristine Blue Ridge Mountains.
-The resort’s high altitude, remote location, on-site Observatory Dome, and nightly Come Starwalk at Primland programs using a Celestron CGE Pro 1400 telescope make it an ideal place for stargazing.
-The tour starts with an outside demonstration of constellations and planets, then moves to topics like star formation and star death, galaxy formation, and the grand scale of the Universe.
+The resort’s high altitude, remote location, on-site Observatory Dome with Celestron CGE Pro 1400 and CPC 800 telescopes make it an ideal place for stargazing.

 Nelson County

 Nelson County’s rural yet central location provides an accessible destination for stargazing in Virginia.
-In addition to seasonal star parties at the Rockfish Valley Community Center, stargazers and astronomy enthusiasts can find dozens of Dark Sky events and destinations throughout the county with the new Dark Skies of Nelson initiative.
-From June 21 through December 31, 2022, 49 local hospitality businesses are promoting places that preserve and protect our Dark Skies with specials, packages, and events for viewing astronomical wonders.
+In addition to seasonal star parties at James River State Park, complete with equipment and presentations from the Blue Ridge Astronomy Club, stargazers and astronomy enthusiasts can find dozens of Dark Sky events and destinations throughout the county with the new Dark Skies of Nelson initiative.
+From June 21 through December 31, 2023, local hospitality businesses are promoting places that preserve and protect our Dark Skies with specials, packages, and events for viewing astronomical wonders.

 Grayson County